A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth: Large-scale emission

 We also study the strength of the \lya{} overdensity in relation with \Halpha{}.
 For this, we analyze the \lya{} emission of the spectroscopic sample of \Halpha{} emitters in the MUSE datacube centered in \monster{}, as well as in the data presented in \citet{richard2021} centered in the A2744 cluster.
+We note that the depth of the observations from \citet{richard2021} is comparable to that of our main dataset, with 3.5--7~h of on-source exposure, depending on the specific area; but, since we select all the sources from the homogeneous NIRCam images from their \Halpha{} emission, the differences between the MUSE datasets only have an impact on the accuracy of the individual \lya{} measurements, thus not affecting our results.
 The FoV of both MUSE cubes are covered by NIRCam grism spectroscopy by the ALT survey that probes \Halpha{} at $3.8<z<5.1$. \citet{matthee2024b} found evidence for a large overdensity ($1+\delta_{\rm 1 cMpc} \approx 30$) of galaxies (\Halpha{} emitters) around \monster{}.
+A discussion about the galaxy overdensities in the A2744 field is found in \citetalias{naidu2024}.
 Likewise, the detection of 4 prominent \lya{} halos in the neighborhood of \monster{} indicates an excess of \lya{} emission with respect to random.
 To determine whether excess ionizing radiation---such as that produced by the AGN in \monster{}---has enhanced the photoionizing background and contributed to the excess \lya{} emission from halos around \monster{}, we must account for the underlying galaxy overdensity.
 The excess of \lya{} emission in $z=4.464\pm 0.02$ in the FoV of both \muse{} fields is $\delta + 1 \approx 20$ (comparing with the mean value in our data), while the excess of \Halpha{} is $\delta + 1 \approx 54$, when comparing the total flux of these lines with respect to the mean across $z=3.8$--5.5 in the same footprint.

 We first extract MUSE spectra of all the \Halpha{} emitters in the ALT spectroscopic catalog using as extraction mask the morphology of the \Halpha{} emission, as described in Mascia et al. (in prep.).
 The \lya{} profile is then fitted in the 1D spectrum with a double skewed Gaussian to obtain priors for the line parameters, specifically the red peak wavelength and FWHM.
 Then, we re-extract \lya{}, this time accounting for possible extended halos.
 To achieve this, we construct optimal weight masks by collapsing the MUSE datacubes along the spectral direction within a range defined by the FWHM and peak position of the red \lya{} component.
 We mask pixels below a S/N threshold of 3 after applying a Gaussian smoothing kernel with $\sigma=2$~px.
 Finally, we re-extract the spectra of all \Halpha{} emitters and measure the \lya{} fluxes by performing a fits to double skewed Gaussian profiles.